graciellehigino/ms_range_interactions/manuscript.md

 pardus* exhibited highly variable levels of overlap with prey taxa ([@tbl:everyone]).
-In general, species exhibited more consistent values of prey-predator overlap, than predator-prey overlap – indicated by the spread of points along the x-axis, yet more restricted variation on the y axis (@fig:geo_diss).
+In general, species exhibited more consistent values of prey-predator overlap, than predator-prey overlap – indicated by the spread of points along the x-axis, yet more restricted variation on the y-axis (@fig:geo_diss).
 There was also no overall relationship between the two metrics, or for any predator species.